Thiruvananthapuram: Contemporary Period

+Modern Period

 With the end of British rule in 1947, Travancore chose to join the Indian union.
 The first popularly elected ministry, headed by Pattom Thanu Pillai, was installed in office on 24 March 1948.
 In 1949, Thiruvananthapuram became the capital of Thiru-Kochi, the state formed by the integration of Travancore with its northern neighbour, the Kochi.
 The king of Travancore, Chitra Thirunal Bala Rama Varma, became the Rajpramukh of the Travancore-Cochin Union from 1 July 1949 until 31 October 1956.
 When the state of Kerala was formed on 1 November 1956, Thiruvananthapuram became its capital.

 With the establishment of Thumba Equatorial Rocket Launching Station (TERLS) in 1962, Thiruvananthapuram became the cradle of India's ambitious space programme.
 The first Indian space rocket was developed and launched from the Vikram Sarabhai Space Centre (VSSC) in the outskirts of the city in 1963.
 Several establishments of the Indian Space Research Organisation (ISRO) were later established in Thiruvananthapuram.

 A significant milestone in the city's recent history was the establishment of Technopark—India's first IT park—in 1995.
 Technopark has developed into the largest IT park in the geographical area, employing around 62,000 people in 450 companies.

-Geography and climate

 Geography

 Thiruvananthapuram is built on seven hills by the seashore and is at 8.5°N 76.9°E on the west coast, near the southern tip of mainland India.
 The city is on the west coast of India and is bounded by the Laccadive Sea to its west and the Western Ghats to its east.
 The average elevation of the city is 16 ft above sea level.
 The Geological Survey of India has identified Thiruvananthapuram as a moderately earthquake-prone urban centre and categorised the metropolis in the Seismic III Zone.
 Thiruvananthapuram lies on the shores of Karamana and Killi rivers.
 Vellayani, Thiruvallam and Aakulam backwaters lie in the city.
 The soil type in the middle part of the city is a dark brown loamy laterite soil high in phosphates.
 Laterisation is a result of the heavy rainfall and humid conditions.
 In western coastal regions of the city, sandy loam soil is found, and on hilly eastern parts of the district, rich dark brown loam of granite origin is found.

 The Thiruvananthapuram Corporation is spread over 214.86 km2.
 The wider Thiruvananthapuram metropolitan area comprises Thiruvananthapuram corporation, three municipalities and 27 panchayats, as of 2011.
 Being the largest city in India's southern tip region, it is essential for both military logistics and civil aviation in the southern part of the country.
 Thiruvananthapuram is the headquarters of the Southern Air Command (SAC) of the Indian Air Force.